pgmesa/synapgrad/README.md

 An autograd Tensor-based engine with a deep learning library built on top of it made from scratch

-[ ! ] This project is currently being developed...

 ## Technical Description
 This project implements a completely functional engine for tracking operations between Tensors, by dynamically building a Directed Acyclic Graph (DAG), and an automatic backpropagation algorithm (reverse-mode autodiff) over this DAG.